eheikes/project-updater/templates/README.md

 ## Contributing

 Bug reports and contributions are welcome.
+Mention how to contribute to it.

+Include instructions on how to test your module.

 ## License